aws-samples/serverless-patterns/apigw-execution-logs/README.md

 # API Gateway REST API to AWS CloudWatch

-This pattern creates a REST API that has CloudWatch execution logs enabled with Log level set to INFO and a Lambda function integration.
+This pattern deploys a REST API that has CloudWatch execution logs enabled with Log level set to INFO, and access logs enabled with common context variables.
+The API has a Lambda function integration.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-execution-logs
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-execution-access-logs

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.